How to Customize a Gekko Strategy (Step-by-Step Guide)

 log.debug('\t', 'long:', macd.long.result.toFixed(digits));

-First the trading.advisor plugin needs to be modified to call the right strategy.
+• Modify the trading.Advisor plugin to call the right strategy.
 It’s just the name of your strategy.js file, without the .js extension.

 config.tradingAdvisor = {